AdamantCoder24/AdamantCoder24/README.md

 - 👋 Hi, I’m @AdamantCoder24
-- 👀 I’m interested in Cloud Computing, Cyber Security and Internet Technology.
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Networking, Security, Storage and Programming.
+- 🌱 I’m currently learning HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on React, Python.
 - 📫 How to reach me: Gmail at adamcsesmith@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Currently in college pursuing a degree in the field of cloud.
+- ⚡ Fun fact: I made my own game on roblox and had 1,000 people playing.

 <!---
 AdamantCoder24/AdamantCoder24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.